ChristianGracia/Bash-Script-Generator/README.md

 ## Use

-run the following command where language is the installation language (Ex.
-Python would be `pip install`, Linux would use sudo `apt-get install`) and VERSIONING_REQUIRED is a Boolean value equal to whether or not these packages need specific versions installed
+Run the following command where language is the installation language (Ex.
+Python would be `pip install`, Linux would use sudo `apt-get install`)

-`npm run start -- LANGUAGE VERSIONING_REQUIRED`
+`npm run start INSTALLATION_LANGUAGE FILE`

+File argument is optional, if omitted, a script will be attemped to be built from whatever is in the versionedDependencies object or nonVersionedDependencies array

 Python dependencies - Pip

+Run in terminal if hardcoded versionedDependencyObject

+`npm run start pip`

+Run in terminal if you have the dependency file

+`npm run start pip PATH/TO/requirements.txt`

+Debian Linux - APT

-Run in terminal
+Run in terminal if hardcoded nonVersionedDependency array

-`npm run start -- python true`
+`npm run start apt`

 ---